 Big Cities vs. Small Towns in New Hampshire

-With many unique living perks such as no sales or income tax and beautiful sites to visit outdoors all year, it’s no surprise that the state of New Hampshire has seen more people move there than leave.
-In fact, between July 2021 and July 2022, over 10,000 more people moved into the state than left.
+With many unique living perks such as no sales or income tax and beautiful sites to visit outdoors all year, it’s no surprise that the state of New Hampshire’s population is on the rise and shows no signs of slowing down.

 Two of New Hampshire’s biggest cities include Concord (the capital city) and Manchester, which both have a lot to offer.
 Advantages of living in these cities include more direct access to job opportunities, better education opportunities, and large arts and culture scenes.
 However, many of New Hampshire’s larger cities don’t have great public transportation, crime rates can be higher, and traffic can certainly be an issue, among other issues.

 Fortunately, the entire New England area has some of the cutest small towns, and New Hampshire is certainly no exception.
-Home to over 200 towns, there are plenty of pros to choosing to reside in a small New Hampshire town.
+Home to over 200 towns, there are plenty of pros to choosing to reside in one of the best small towns in New Hampshire.
 Some examples include:

 • Quaint streets filled with lots of shops and things to do